A Deep Dive Analysis Into Men’s Style

 Now, more than ever, you need to guard your reputation above everything else.
 Once it’s tainted, it’s very hard to change people’s view of who you are.
 First impressions matter, a lot.

 People will believe anything about you at first, and then they’ll keep their eye on you to see if you’re for real.
 Then whatever information is consistent with their perception of you will get added to their current picture, whatever is not, will be changed or removed.

-Don’t get me wrong, this doesn’t mean to lie or focus so much on managing people’s perception of you from the outside-in, but whether it’s for business or building relationships, make sure your positives enter the minds of others.
+Don’t get me wrong, this doesn’t mean to lie or focus so much on managing people’s perception of you from the outside-in.

+Whether it’s for business or building relationships, make sure your positives enter the minds of others.
 Usually, this is accomplished just by genuinely living it.

-2. Clothing/Fashion sense
+2. Clothing/Fashion Sense

 3. Your Grooming

 Your grooming reflects how well you take care of yourself.
 People tend to associate how well-groomed you are with the level of self-respect you have.

 Compare the guy with well-kempt hair and the one who looks like he’s never met a barber.
 Being well-groomed projects a style of confidence and power.

 Just think of the type of woman you’d want to date and how she takes care of her hair.
 I’m not looking down on anyone, but style judgments are being made every day by every single person.

 Imagine asking a girl “How are you?”
 She replies “Fine” in a curt manner with a frown on her face, and her arms crossed, is she really “fine”?